junxit/us-congress-bills-119/metadata.md

 - 2025-01-28 — Introduced in Senate
 - 2025-01-28 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2025-02-05 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2025-05-21 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz without amendment.
+With written report No. 119-24.
+- 2025-05-21 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz without amendment.
+With written report No. 119-24.
+- 2025-05-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 86.